This article shares some tips on how to clean the RAM and optimize your Mac’s performance with Memory Cleaner from Nektony.

 Therefore, you can glance at the indicator periodically and if the value approaches the peak – press the Clean button.
 The app will clear inactive memory.
 If you cleared enough memory – continue working on your Mac.
-If a small amount of RAM was cleared, it means that all RAM practically is involved in active processes.
-In this case, go to step 2.
+If a small amount of RAM was cleared, it means that all RAM is practically involved in active processes.

 You can quit unused applications or their parts.
 For example, only one browser tab can take up from 20 to 300 MB of RAM.
-After you closed all unnecessary apps click the Cleanup button again to clear unused memory.
+After you close all unnecessary apps, click the Free Up button again to clear unused RAM.

-If you perform these 2 simple steps, your Mac will always work quickly.
+If you perform the previous two simple steps, your Mac will always work quickly.

-Memory Cleaner provides a great feature – cleaning memory automatically if a large apps quit.
-Let’s learn this feature more closely in the Preferences window.
+Memory Cleaner provides a great feature – cleaning memory automatically if large apps quit.
+You can configure this in the application’s preferences.